ucsb-cs24/w19/_lab/lab02.md

 * Create, use and manage memory for simple linked lists
 * Implement functions that process linked lists

+# This lab must be done solo

 ## Step by Step Instructions

-## Step 1: Choose initial roles, create a directory and get files
+## Step 1: Create a directory and get files

-Get together with your lab partner, and decide who will be the pilot first.
-Switch roles after awhile - before either of you gets tired, bored or distracted.
-If your regular partner is more than 5 minutes late, ask the TA to pair you with someone else for this week.

-Log onto the pilot's account.
-If the pilot's account is not working, allow the navigator to log in instead.
-You will (both) work in this account for the rest of the lab.

-## Step 1a: Create a git repo, add your partner as collaborator

-* Create a repo for this lab on the pilot's github account following the process described in previous labs and also following the correct naming convention
+* Create a repo for this lab in our class organization following the correct naming convention

-* The pilot should add the navigator as a collaborator on github.
-Navigator accept the invitation to gain joint ownership on the git repo

-## Step 1b: Set up directory for this lab (see detailed instructions in previous labs)

 * Clone your repo in your cs24 directory on CSIL.
 * Navigate to your starter-code directory and do a git pull to get the latest version of the code.
 * Change into your {{page.num}} git directory
 * Now copy all of the files for this lab from the starter-code directory to your git directory:

 ```
-cp ~/cs24/cs24-s18-starter-code/{{page.num}}/* ./
+cp ~/cs24/cs24-w19-starter-code/{{page.num}}/* ./
 ```

 Verify you got all the files and try to compile them as follows: